Help

 • Filter excl.: Will only show the events not containing the text specified in this field.
 The filter will be applied to the next events.

-• Clear midi events: Clear all the Midi events shown
+• Clear MIDI events: Clear all the Midi events shown

-• Rescan all midi devices: Force LoopToGo to do a new scan of all connected midi devices.
+• Rescan all MIDI devices: Force LoopToGo to do a new scan of all connected MIDI devices.
 Note that this is not usually necessary since LoopToGo will automatically detect if a new Midi device is connected (or if a Midi device is disconnected and reconnected).
-However, some midi devices are not properly reset when disconnected and reconnected.
+However, some MIDI devices are not properly reset when disconnected and reconnected.
 This button will circumvent this problem.

 • Close: Will close the Midi console.
 No more events will be recorded